 However, do not focus much on the price but also quality.
 Wooden mallets drive chisels and dowels, and it does not deform the end of a metal tool and gives the chisel better control.

 A measuring gape substitutes a folding rule.
 It is ideal for rough measurements and lumber yards since it is long enough.
 However, using a tape measure attracts mistakes.
 The metal hook at the end of the tape measure wobbles, thereby tempering with accuracy.

-Pliers are woodworking tools used to grip objects firmly so that they can be turned or bent.
+Pliers are woodworking tools that grip objects firmly so they can be turned or bent.
 It is a handy tool kept in a toolbox.
 There are multiple types of pliers for a variety of jobs.
-They have parallel handles and a pivot on the handles join.
+They have parallel handles, and a pivot on the handles join.
 The parallel jaws grasp the object.
 Determine which type of pliers is for the job and make adjustments needed

 Woodworking clamps secure your material as you are working on any woodworking tool.
 It holds furniture together in two different ways.
 For temporary clamps, use the clamps and for permanent clamping, use wood glue, nails, and screws.

 Consider quality and your needs before you decide on the clamps.
-When you are not focused enough, you will be puzzled about the type of clamps you would want to have.
+When you are not focused enough, you will be puzzled about the type of clamps you want.
 Different clamps are for different situations.